daler/gffutils/doc/source/examples.rst

 This file has no gene_id or transcript_id fields; it appears to use "CDS" as a gene-level kind of object.
-So we can use a transform function to add a "gene_id" field to all non-CDS features.
+So we can use a transform function to add "gene_id" and "transcript_id" fields to all non-CDS features so that the file conforms to a GTF standard and gene extents can be inferred.
 Furthermore, by default :mod:`gffutils` uses `'exon'` as the default feature type to merge into genes.
-Here, we need to specify `'coding_exon'`.
+Here, we need to specify `gtf_subfeature='coding_exon'`.

 .. rst-class:: html-toggle